glegoux/jekyll-tech-blog/src/_posts/2019-04-01-lighthouse.md

 4. **lighthouse-logger**: allows common logs.
 5. **lighthouse-viewer**: allows to see report in your web browser or to import reports under JSON or HTML format.

-# LightHouse installation
+# Lighthouse installation

-Before installing [LightHouse](https://github.com/GoogleChrome/lighthouse), we must have and check the versions of your tools:
+Before installing [Lighthouse](https://github.com/GoogleChrome/lighthouse), we must have and check the versions of your tools:

 - [Google Chrome](https://chromereleases.googleblog.com) : `google-chrome --version`
 - [Node](https://github.com/nodejs/node) : `node --version`